Channel Marketers: Grow Channel Revenue with Partner Generated Demand

-Channel Revenue is one of the most complex achievements in the world of sales.
+Channel Revenue is one of the most complex pursuits in the world of sales and marketing.
 On top of all the standard marketing challenges—communicating a clear and compelling value proposition, positioning against a continuously changing competitive landscape, efficiently driving demand, conversion and loyalty—channel marketers have to support hundreds or even thousands of value-adding partners in replicating these capabilities themselves to grow channel revenue.
 It’s a difficult job to do, much less to do well.

 Adding to the difficulty, even though channel marketing contributes 50% or more of most manufacturer’s revenue, it remains one of the least understood and supported marketing functions.
 The innovation curve typically lags far behind corporate marketing and sales, turning many channel organizations into caretakers of out-of-date partner programs.